The Gift of Bilingualism

 From 2003-2005 I served as Resident Director of the California State University system’s International Program and International BCLAD Credential Program in Querétaro, Mexico.

 The nine months in Mexico included a variety of field experiences, two of which will be in rural areas.
 In Querétaro, students had the opportunity to observe and conduct supervised student teaching in both public and private schools.
 Sixty-two BCLAD credential candidates completed the program under my directorship.
 These teacher candidates had a diverse and rich experience taking courses and conducting field experiences and teaching in Mexican public and private schools.
 During the fall semester, teacher candidates usually traveled to the Sierra Gorda and spent a week in a rural school, while living in the city of Jalpan.
 This area is home to five missions that were built in the 1700s by Padre Junípero Serra.
 In the spring, after five weeks of practice teaching in public schools in Querétaro, the Mexican experience ended with several weeks of practice teaching in a rural school in the Estado de Mexico, where an indigenous language is spoken in the home and Spanish is often learned as a second language.
 This experience was often viewed as the most challenging and most rewarding of the entire experience.
-While the site and specifics may change each year, students benefitted the opportunity is there to live with families in these rural areas to really understand the life experiences of many of the children who come to California.
+While the site and specifics may change each year, students benefitted from the opportunity to live with families in these rural areas to really understand the life experiences of many of the children who come to California.
 These families, while often very poor have a very strong community spirit and share that spirit with the California BCLAD teacher candidates.
 Click here for a slide show about the Mexico BCLAD Credential Program experience: Los Niños que Compartimos.